What We Are Learn On This Post

 Benefits of using software testing metrics

-The Software Testing Metrics project groups together all the useful information about software testing metrics.
-The project aims to help individuals and organizations to improve their use of software testing metrics in order to make better decisions for future quality-related activities, like planning, ongoing monitoring, and improvement strategies.
+The Software Testing Metrics project gathers all the useful information about software testing metrics.
+The project aims to help individuals and organizations improve their use of software testing metrics in order to make better decisions for future quality-related activities, like planning, ongoing monitoring, and improvement strategies.

 Approaches to Choosing Software Testing Metrics